Overview

 For detailed information about integration models, features, functionality and detail about getting started with REST API please review the below page.

-To get started with your Windcave REST API integration you will need a development account, please sign up for an account or contact us and complete the requirements gathering form to request development credentials.
+To get started with your Windcave REST API integration you will need a development account, to setup a new account please contact the sales team for a quote and complete the requirements gathering form to request development credentials.

 Once signed up our team will create development credentials based on the requirements provided in the above form, we will provide a API username and API Key; both of which must be securely transferred and stored on your web-server.